DataDog/documentation/content/en/agent/guide/agent-fips-proxy.md

 The `fips` setting is available in Agent versions >= 7.41.
 When the setting is enabled, the Datadog Agent redirects all of its communications to the Datadog Agent FIPS Proxy.
 This setting ignores custom URL options, such as `dd_url`.

 The `use_https` option is set to `false` because the Agent uses HTTP to communicate with the proxy.
-The Datadog Agent FIPS Proxy is expected to run on the same host as the Datadog Agent and relies on the host's security for protection of that communication.
+The Datadog Agent FIPS Proxy runs on the same host as the Datadog Agent and relies on the host's security for protection of that communication.

-**Host security and hardening are customer responsibilities.**
+**Host security and hardening are your responsibilities.**

 <div class="alert alert-warning">The <code>fips.enabled</code> setting defaults to <code>false</code> in the Agent.
 It must be set to <code>true</code> to ensure all communications are forwarded through the Datadog Agent FIPS Proxy.<br><br><strong>If <code>fips.enabled</code> is not set to <code>true</code>, the Agent is not FIPS Compliant</strong>.</div>